Destoma/Diamagnetism-from-Maxwells-Equations/diamagnetismFromMaxwellsEquations/README.md

   <img src="docs/images/PyPICLogo.png" alt="PyPIC3D Logo" width="400">
 </div>

+PyPIC3D IS NOT MY WORK.
+See https://github.com/uwplasma/PyPIC3D for the official commit of this phenomenal tool.
+Its README is included here for convenience, as a large portion of this project is done with its functionality.

 ## PyPIC3D

 PyPIC3D is a 3D particle-in-cell (PIC) plasma simulation code written in Python with JAX.